Maggie Gyllenhaal: Political views

-Charity work
+Philanthropy

 Gyllenhaal is a supporter of Witness, a non-profit organization that uses video and online technologies to expose human rights violations.
 She co-hosted a benefit dinner with founder Peter Gabriel in November 2007.
 Gyllenhaal helped raise funds for TrickleUp.org, another non-profit that helps people in poverty to start a micro-enterprise.
 For one of the fundraisers, Gyllenhaal helped design and promote a necklace that sold for US$100; all proceeds from sales went to the charity.
 Since 2008, Gyllenhaal has been supporting the Hear the World Foundation as ambassador.
 In her role, she advocates for equal opportunities and better quality of life for people with hearing loss.
 In October 2008, she hosted a fashion show called "Fashionably Natural", which was presented by Gen Art and SoyJoy in Los Angeles.
 The show featured new designers who worked only with natural and eco-friendly fabrics and materials.
 Gyllenhaal is an advocate of Planned Parenthood; in 2012 she said, "Women's health is very important to me.
 It has become such a politicized issue and so I will make every effort to elect officials who believe as strongly as I do that all women [...] have access to quality health care and information."